Olympus E-PL9 vs Sony RX100 V

 It is notable that the E-PL9 has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-PL9 and the RX100 V are recent models that are part of the current product line-up.
-The RX100 V replaced the earlier Sony RX100 IV, while the E-PL9 followed on from the Olympus E-PL8.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-PL9 better than the Sony RX100 V or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.